Activating information backflow with the assistance of quantum SWITCH: Discussions

 \section{Discussions}

-There are certain evolution or dynamical maps which although are non-Markovian but does not attribute information backflow.
+Certain evolution or dynamical maps which although are non-Markovian, do not attribute information backflow.
 For such dynamics, the non-Markovian feature is not captured by the usual measure of non-Markovianity based on information backflow.
 We investigate that information backflow can never be activated for those channels even when many copies of such channels are used in series or in parallel combination.
 However, exploiting two such channels in superposition of different orders, we find that information backflow can be restored.
-We then find out actual cause of this phenomenon of activation of hidden non-Markovianity by looking at the dynamics behind the effective switched channel.
-We show that though the original dynamics is not CP-divisible, but it always preserve P-divisibility and hence is unable to generate information backflow.
-However, for the switched evolution both CP-divisibility and P-divisibility of the dynamics breaks down.
-This leads to the activation of information backflow.
+We then find out actual cause of this phenomenon of activation of information backflow by looking at the reduced dynamics of the effective switched channel.
+We show that though the original invertible dynamics, is not CP-divisible, but it always preserve P-divisibility and hence is unable to generate information backflow.
+However, for the switched evolution, along with its invertibility, both CP-divisibility and P-divisibility of the dynamics also breaks down.
+Moreover, the presence of the switching action also leads to the activation of information backflow.